koguma/boredgames/README.md

 Back-end written in Python + FastAPI, Front-end in Svelte + Tailwind

+The goal is to create an open-source central hub where lots of board games can be played by anyone around the world

-Play connect 4, checkers, and battleship with your friends or anyone online!
+Play connect 4, checkers, battleship, etc... with your friends, or anyone online!

+Fully functioning engine (with valid draw, win, lose, movement etc...) with support for private and public lobbies for:
+    connect 4
+    checkers
+    battleship (will be implemented someday)

+If you have any suggestions, feedbacks, or anything really, feel free to create an issue or contact me via email :)

 ## Developing